correa0105/CrossGate/INSTALL.md

 ```

 **What should happen:**
-1. A blue circle appears on the map
+1. A smoke effect appears around your cursor
 2. Click to confirm the position
 3. "CrossGate working!" message appears